Historical places of Jakarta City

-Currently, this port is still operates for domestic shipping with Pinisi (Traditional Wooden boat) lined up neatly on the port.
+Currently, this port is still operating for domestic shipping with Pinisi (Traditional Wooden boat) lined up neatly on the port.

 5. Old Town Batavia

-This area highlights of the historical places in Jakarta.
+This area highlights the historical places in Jakarta.

 Formerly this area was the center of Dutch colonial government,